NSLS-II-PDF/mmm-experiments/README.rst

 - `data/bmm_patches.py` goes in `~/.config/tiled/` or `./venv/etc/tiled/`
 - `data/make_tiled_links.sh` goes in `~/.config/tiled/` or `./venv/etc/tiled/`
 - Execute make_tiled_links.sh from the tiled directory to create a set of soft links.
+- Access needs to be opened up on the machine, a la: https://github.com/NSLS2/ansible/pull/925

 Checking with python:

 .. code-block:: python